srlk/srlk.github.io/_tabs/about.md

 I am a developer working in UiPath Romania and I build resilient and scalable systems for a living.

-My technical & general interests are
+My technical and general interests are
 * Golang
 * Rust
 * Java / Kotlin